anderson-aristotle/js/README.md

 An expression with all of the variables replaced with literals that are equal to the values of the variables will produce the same result.

-#### Piece on let and const vs. var

-Prior to ES6 javascript had one way of declaring variables: `var`.
-Now there are much better ways to declare variables: `let` and `const`.
-The basic rule of thumb should be to use `const` when you don't need to reassign that variable, and `let` when you do.
-You will continue to see `var` in legacy code bases and documentation online, but you shouldn't use in your own code.

 #### Code Along: Assignment expressions